Professorial Staff - Zone Movement

 - Applications for movement between zones will be subject to a rigorous and robust internal process.

-- Professorial staff may be considered for movement into the next zone, subject to satisfying the relevant zone descriptor through the provision of specific evidence (by completing a Professorial Zone Movement Application) demonstrating that the level of performance and associated outputs match the zone descriptors of the higher level
+- Professorial staff may be considered for movement into the next zone, subject to satisfying the relevant zone descriptor through the provision of specific evidence demonstrating that the level of performance and associated outputs match the zone descriptors of the higher level.

 - Each professorial profile will be considered and judged on its merits in accordance with the relevant career track criteria applicable to the zone into which movement is sought.